 If you follow me on facebook, you may have seen the facebook live that I did last week with my friend Liz.
 She is a self described non crafter, and as she said on the FB Live, if she needs something made, she gets my kids to make it for her.
 But I was out to show her how easy the Cricut Explore made crafting, even if she thought she wasn’t able to do it.
 To illustrate my point of how easy it was, we decided to pretty up some gifts.

 We started by brainstorming some ideas of things we could add to the gifts to make them extra special.
 Bows, monograms, tags, you name it.
-Then, we raided my craft room and gathered all sorts of supplies – cardstock (plain, glittered, and patterned), Cricut markers, tape, string, and scissors.
+Then, we raided my craft room and gathered all sorts of supplies – cardstock (plain, glittered, and patterned), Cricut pens, tape, string, and scissors.
 And that, my friends, was the hardest part of our day.

 We used three different Cricut techniques to make the gift embellishments.
 We used the pen to make doodle tags, we used print and cut to make some pre addressed labels, and we used the scoring tool to help make the bows.

 You guys, Liz figured this out on her own after about 2-3 minutes.
 It really is that easy.
 We were whipping out gift toppers like nobody’s business!

 You can see our first project (a glittered E monogram, shown above) on the Facebook Live, and here’s a video of our second project, a glittery red 3D bow that will make any gift stand out!

 Here are some other pictures of our gift decorating extravaganza.
 I let Liz loose with the Explore while I went to switch over my laundry, and when I came back, she had created these adorable hearts and monograms for her daughters advent calendars.
 Look how proud she looks!

 Gift Wrapping with Cricut – Using the Pens to Draw Gift Tags